Mahboob-A/library-management-system/README.md

 ## Feedback

-If you have any feedback, please reach out to us at iammahboob.a@gmail.com
+If you have any feedback, please reach out to me at iammahboob.a@gmail.com